CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/slice.rst

   The three components of the plane's normal vector, which defines the orientation of the plane.
   This vector does not have to be a unit vector.
 Note that you can click on the blue labels next to each input field to reset the vector to point along the corresponding axis.
-  In `Cartesian` mode, the normal vector is specified in Cartesion coordinates of the global simulation coordinate system.
+  In `Cartesian` mode, the normal vector is specified in Cartesian coordinates of the global simulation coordinate system.
   In `Miller index` mode, the normal vector must be specified `in terms of the reciprocal lattice vectors <https://en.wikipedia.org/wiki/Miller_index>`__ (inverse simulation cell matrix).